 The Immigrant Investor Program—also known as EB-5—is a visa program under which lawful permanent resident (LPR) status is granted to a foreign individual who invests a certain amount of capital in a new commercial enterprise.
 Investments may be made in either of two ways: 1) individually (direct), or 2) through a government-approved regional center.

 Direct Investment Basics

 In the direct method, the foreign individual invests directly in the enterprise rather than through an intermediary.
-The minimum investment amount is $1 million, unless the enterprise is located in a targeted employment area (TEA), in which case the investment minimum is $500,000.
+Beginning Nov.
+21, 2019, the minimum investment amount is $1,800,000, unless the enterprise is located in a targeted employment area (TEA), in which case the investment minimum is $900,000.
 A major distinguishing characteristic of the direct method is that, in filing the visa petition, investors must prove that their investment will directly (rather than indirectly) create full-time jobs for at least ten qualifying employees within two years of the visa petition's approval.
 Direct jobs are those that are actual and identifiable (W-2 employees), and located within the investment-receiving enterprise.
 In addition to satisfying this job-creation requirement, direct investors must also meet several other legal requirements governing all (not only direct) EB-5 investors including, among others, the establishment of a "new commercial enterprise," investor engagement in enterprise management, and if applicable, the enterprise's location in a TEA.

 Regional Center Basics